Replacing Solace Appliance Event Brokers

 5. Re-enable Message VPN Replication on both.

-Additional steps when Guaranteed VPN Bridges are configured
+Additional steps When Guaranteed VPN Bridges Are Configured

 If Guaranteed VPN Bridges are configured, you must perform the following steps:

-Additional steps when both Replication and Guaranteed VPN Bridges are configured
+Additional Steps When Both Replication and Guaranteed VPN Bridges Are Configured

 1. On both sites involved in the Replication configuration perform the following: